← all insights

 1. LangChain

-As a foundational open-source library, LangChain provides the building blocks for creating agentic applications.
-It offers standardized interfaces for models, memory, and tools, allowing developers to compose complex chains and agents with greater flexibility than most commercial platforms.
+As a foundational open-source library, LangChain provides the essential building blocks for creating agentic applications.
+It offers standardized interfaces for models, memory, data retrieval, and tools, allowing developers to compose complex chains and agents with greater flexibility than most commercial platforms.
+Its LangSmith observability platform is also critical for debugging and tracing complex agent behaviors.
 It’s the go-to choice for teams that need deep customization and control over their agent’s architecture.

 2. CrewAI